 #5 Saves Time and Effort, Fostering Resourcefulness

-Agile methodology ensures your projects remain in budget, on schedule and are completed without hitches.
+The agile methodology ensures your projects remain in budget, on schedule and are completed without hitches.
 Start-ups work on limited resources.
 Agile development ensures optimal use of its resources.
 Teams are smaller and can work cross-functionally.
 Agile is a mindset.
 It believes in constantly adding value to the product by managing the constraints.
 Feedback is gathered from the customers and the small agile teams then perform work in small sprints all guided by the feedback.
-When you compare it with waterfall technology, agile methodology provides more transparency in the processes and the products made reach the customers faster with the help of sprints (which basically are short delivery cycles).
+When you compare it with waterfall technology, the agile methodology provides more transparency in the processes and the products made reach the customers faster with the help of sprints (which basically are short delivery cycles).
 Project development guided by customer feedback and iterative cycles ensures there is less wastage of resources.
 The best part is, agile development can start by being a part of the system in a lean start-up but slowly being advantageous, it almost always becomes the whole ecosystem.

 #6 Enables Diffusion of Knowledge and Cross-Training Across Organization

-#7 Keeps all the stake holders in the loop
+#7 Keeps all the stakeholders in the loop

-Many a times founders and key stakeholders are not a part of actual development process.
+Many times founders and key stakeholders are not a part of the actual development process.
 Agile methodology is aimed at promoting sustainable development while ensuring all the stakeholders -like product owners, developers and users are in the loop.

 Scrum, a part of the agile movement helps you achieve that.
 Instruments of scrum like burn down charts and product backlog charts serve the purpose of demonstrating progress to all the stakeholders which tells them more than the list depicting which features have been shipped can tell.
 All this information is very useful for founders of the lean start-up who need to think quickly and decide the course of action quickly too.